abhishek9sharma/kafka-flink-demo/README.md

         - you@yourmachine:~/somefolder/kafka-flink-demo$ chmod a+x rundemo.sh  && ./rundemo.sh

-    If the command runs successfull you should see the below logs
+    If the command runs successfull you should see the below logs when all pods come up

-            Creating network "kafka-flink-demo_default" with the default driver Creating predictionapi      ... done
         Creating zookeeper     ... done
+        Creating predictionapi ... done
+        Creating broker        ... done
+        Creating flink_processor    ... done
         Creating transaction_loader ... done
-            Creating broker             ... done
         Waiting for Kafka pods to come up
         #######################
         Kafka started
         Created topic transactions.
+        Created topic fraudsurveillance.
-            Browse http://localhost:8501/ to load transaction data to Kafka Browse http://localhost:5000/docs to see prediciton end point
+        Browse http://localhost:8501/ to load transaction data to Kafka Browse http://localhost:5000/docs to see prediction end point Once you load data from http://localhost:8501/ the final flat file should be produced in data folder

 - If `- you@yourmachine:~/somefolder/kafka-flink-demo/data$` is empty download the file [data_for_ml_ops_test.xlsx]()